inventables/x-carve-instructions/1000mm/step11/index.md

 <img src="./photo/testcarve2020.png">

 You can use any material you'd like for this initial carve, though we generally recommend working with wood or a soft plastic to begin with.
+If you have any trouble connecting your X-Carve to Easel, check out our Support center <a href="https://inventables.zendesk.com/hc/en-us/sections/360002677093-X-Carve-Troubleshooting" target="_blank">troubleshooting guides. </a>

-<br> If you have any trouble connecting your X-Carve to Easel, check out our Support center <a href="https://inventables.zendesk.com/hc/en-us/sections/360002677093-X-Carve-Troubleshooting" target="_blank">troubleshooting guides.</a>
+Click on one of the buttons below to get started with Easel.

-<a href="https://inventables.zendesk.com/hc/en-us/categories/360001068153-Easel" target="_blank" class="btn btn-invent btn-animate-arrow">Easel Basics</a>
+<a href="https://easel.inventables.com" target="_blank" class="btn btn-invent btn-animate-arrow">Easel Login</a>  <a href="https://inventables.zendesk.com/hc/en-us/categories/360001068153-Easel" target="_blank" class="btn btn-invent btn-animate-arrow">Easel Basics</a>  <a href="https://inventables.com/classes" target="_blank" class="btn btn-invent btn-animate-arrow">Easel Classes</a>